 Activities in Scientific Community

-I (co-)organize(d) the following events:
+I am involved in the organization of the following events:

 - VOLT workshop organizer: International Workshop on Verification and Validation of Model Transformations (2012 — 2016)